This blog post was updated on March 24, 2021.

-Easter is a popular time to travel, often coinciding with school spring breaks and much needed time away from the office.
-And as many people will be traveling for the spring holiday, packing for Easter is sometimes akin to walking on eggshells.
-One false step and you might be hopping to a mall in a mad dash.
-To eliminate any Easter packing problems, here are four main tips to keep in mind while traveling for this spring holiday.
+Easter is a popular time to travel, since it usually coincides with school spring breaks and much-needed time away from the office.
+As many people will be taking the roads and skies for the spring holiday, Easter packing can sometimes be like walking on eggshells…one bad step and you can ruin the while thing!
+To remove any packing problems from the equation, here are four handy tips to keep in mind while traveling in Easter!

-Monitor The Weather and Pack in Layers: Growing up in Colorado, Easter could mean sunshine and sundresses or snow and snow boots.
-As a result, I learned to never underestimate the weather around Easter.
-April is one of the most unpredictable months for weather across the country.
-Early spring is notorious for being hot and cold without too much of a warning.
-If you are starting the packing process for your Easter travels, you must first check the weather and monitor it closely leading up to your departure.
-This will help you pack according to the unpredictable season.
-Even if everything looks like sunshine and rainbows in your destination’s forecast, you have to pack in layers.
-Your Sunday’s best should work well with a jacket or sweater just in case the weather turns south.
+One thing any savvy traveler knows is to never underestimate the weather…especially around Easter.
+April is one of the most unpredictable months across the US when it comes to climate.
+Early spring is notorious for being hot and cold without too much of a warning, after all.
+If you’re starting the packing process for your Easter travels, check the weather first and monitor it closely leading up to your departure.
+This will help you pack accordingly.
+Even if everything looks like sunshine and rainbows in your destination’s forecast, be wise and pack in layers.
+Your Sunday best should work well with a jacket or sweater, just in case the weather turns south.

-Consider Fabric Choice Before Selecting an Easter Outfit: Most travelers on the move for Easter will need something dressy to wear to those Easter brunches, services and gatherings.
-Dressier clothing isn’t always the easiest to pack.
-When you are on the go with little time or resources like an iron, you have to select outfits that are composed of fabrics that require little effort.
+Most Easter travelers will surely need something dressy to wear to those Easter brunches, services, and gatherings.
+You will soon find that dressier clothing isn’t always the easiest to pack, though.
+When pressed with little time or resources, you have to select outfits made of fabrics that require little effort.
 For example, jersey and knit dresses might be better than silks and satins.
-You want to pack fabrics that don’t wrinkle when rolled up into a suitcase.
+You’ll also want to pack clothes that don’t wrinkle when rolled up into a suitcase!

 Pack Slip-On and Foldable Shoes to Save Space